Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 1. Set boundaries

 The key to doing this is being observant.
-You want to keep an eye out for subtleties that might hint at the possibility of silent treatment.
-It can be snarky comments that make communication difficult or break down communication.
+You want to watch for subtleties that might hint at the possibility of silent treatment.
+These can be snarky comments that make communication difficult or break down communication.

 2. Validate their feelings

-This might be quite the ask, as we are requesting that you validate the feelings of someone that is currently hurting you.
+This might be quite the task, as we request that you validate the feelings of someone who is currently hurting you.

 3. Endeavor to remain calm